Website Launch Checklist: The Essentials

 To prevent this, web developers must implement responsive design and check the efficacy of said responsive design on different real devices.
 To do so, testers must once again resort to real devices.

 They can use BrowserStack’s free responsive design checker to check on popular devices like iPhone X, Galaxy Note 10, iPhone 8 Plus, Galaxy S9 Plus, and more.
 For access to a broader range of real devices (Apple, Samsung, Motorola, and many more), testers can sign up for free and choose from thousands of real devices to check their website’s appearance

 With widespread digitization entering everyday life, users are more conscious of their data security than ever before.
 At the very least, every website should have the following measures enabled:

-- SSL (Secured Socket Layer): If a site intends to gather sensitive user data such as financial information, personal details (such as address and DOB), they should have an SSL (Secured Socket Layer) certificate.
+- SSL (Secured Socket Layer): If a site intends to gather sensitive user data such as financial information, and personal details (such as address and DOB), it should have an SSL (Secured Socket Layer) certificate.

 - Anti-malware Plugin: At this point, users should not have to deal with malware threats.
 Find suitable anti-malware plugins to combat attacks and regularly check in on their efficacy.